 Can rats eat potatoes?
 One of the reasons why rats are such successful creatures in nature is because of the large range of foods they can eat and digest.
 They’re omnivorous, meaning they can eat both meat and plant-based foods.
 There’s hardly anything these rodents won’t eat if they can get their tiny paws on it!

-The quick answer is this: Yes, rats can eat potatoes and they’re quite healthy for them.
+If you were planning on feeding this food to your rat, I’ve got some good news for you.
+Rats can indeed eat potatoes and they’re quite healthy for them.
 They’re low in fat and high in minerals and vitamins.
 Regular potatoes can be fed raw, but sweet potatoes must be cooked in order to be safe for them to eat.

 - 1 Is anything in potatoes bad for rats?